zuhair-mzk/ctf-portfolio/README.md

 # 🛡️ Cybersecurity CTF Portfolio – Zuhair Khan

 Welcome!
-This private repository documents my solutions, approaches, and reflections on a series of Capture the Flag (CTF) challenges completed as part of my coursework in **Intro to Cybersecurity** at the University of Toronto (CSCD27F24).
+This portfolio documents my solutions, approaches, and reflections on a series of Capture the Flag (CTF) challenges completed as part of **Intro to Cybersecurity (CSCD27F24)** at the University of Toronto.

-These challenges span a range of topics:
+These challenges span a wide range of cybersecurity topics:

-- 🔐 Cryptography (e.g. Caesar Cipher, AES, GPG)
+- 🔐 Cryptography (e.g. Caesar Cipher, XOR + Base64, AES, GPG)
 - 🕵️‍♂️ Packet analysis and ARP spoofing
-- 💻 Reverse engineering & encoding tricks
+- 💻 Reverse engineering and encoding tricks
-- 🌐 Web security and TLS simulation
+- 🌐 Web security, TLS simulation, and attacks

-Each challenge includes a short description of the problem, my thought process, partial or redacted code, and sample outputs where appropriate.
+Each challenge folder contains a brief write-up, sample I/O files, redacted code, and test results where appropriate.

 ---

 ## ⚠️ Disclaimer

-> This portfolio is intended **solely for educational and professional review purposes**.
+> This repository is intended **solely for educational and professional review purposes**.
-> It is **not affiliated with or licensed by the University of Toronto**, and no official materials are distributed.
+> It is **not affiliated with or licensed by the University of Toronto**, and no official course materials are distributed.
-> Please do **not redistribute**, publish, or share this content publicly.
+> Please do **not redistribute, publish, or reuse** any content without explicit permission.
 > Code has been selectively redacted or obfuscated to preserve academic integrity.

-If you're a recruiter, instructor, or industry professional and would like to discuss this work further, feel free to contact me directly:
+If you're a recruiter, instructor, or security professional and would like to discuss this work further, feel free to contact me:
 📩 **zuhair.khan@mail.utoronto.ca**

 ---

-## ✅ What You'll Find
+## ✅ What You’ll Find

-Each challenge folder includes:
+Each challenge directory typically includes:

-- `challenge.md` – Summary of the problem setup
+- `challenge.md` – Problem description
-- `writeup.md` – My approach, code snippets, and results
+- `writeup.md` – My approach, reflections, and results
-- `plaintext.txt` / `output.txt` – Input/output samples (when applicable)
+- `plaintext.txt` / `output.txt` – Sample input/output files (when applicable)
-- `solution.py` – Redacted or partial solution code (if safe to share)
+- `solution.py` – Redacted or partial implementation (where appropriate)
+- `run.sh` – Helper script to execute Docker-based solutions

 ---

 ## 🔐 Repo Access

-This is a private repository.
-If you're reading this, you've likely been given view-only access.
+If you're viewing this, you've likely been granted direct access or are reviewing this as part of a job/internship application.

-Thank you for respecting the boundaries of academic work. 🙏
+Thank you for respecting the boundaries of academic work and cybersecurity ethics. 🙏